-Designed to work with both instrument and line inputs (read: it works well also with synths and audio interfaces), the KGB is a peculiar tone-sculpting device that simultaneously affects the signal’s color and dynamics in interesting and complex ways even when the fuzz circuit is off, thanks to its Impedance knob, labeled withe the Greek letter “?”
-(Omega).
+Designed to work with both instrument and line inputs (read: it works well also with synths and audio interfaces), the KGB is a peculiar tone-sculpting device that simultaneously affects the signal’s color and dynamics in interesting and complex ways even when the fuzz circuit is off, thanks to its Impedance knob, labeled with the Greek letter Omega.

 While lower Impedance settings yield the best results for guitar and bass with softer dynamics and transients resulting in a ‘rounded/vintage’ feel and tone, higher ones deliver sharper highs frequency and a more aggressive transient, for a cleaner and more “in your face” tone.

-The Tone knob allows for extra tweaking, while the Blend fader allows to reintroduce some of the clean signal, which can be useful when the fuzz is engaged (the latter has its own knob and has a muff quality to it).
+The Tone knob allows for extra tweaking, while the Blend fader allows reintroducing some of the clean signal, which can be useful when the fuzz is engaged (the latter has its own knob and has a muff quality to it).

-Hear the soounds of the Valco FX KGB Fuzz in the videos below.
+Hear the sounds of the Valco FX KGB Fuzz in the videos below.